microsoft/vcpkg-docs/vcpkg/concepts/offline.md

 **Cons:**
 - Updates and source development must be performed on a connected system.
-- Involves additional maintenance due to frequent updates.
+- Involves additional maintenance when libraries update.
 - Handling offline-only private libraries is not possible.
 - Does not scale well to multiple diverse consumers -- each needs a separate bundle.